 Bobbie Gentry was born Roberta Lee Streeter in 1944 in Chickasaw County, Miss.
 She was raised on her grandparents' farm and became interested in music when her grandmother traded one of the family milk cows for a piano.
 Young Gentry listened to jazz and blues music out of New Orleans on a battery-powered radio and started picking out melodies on the piano.
 At the age of 13, she moved to California to live with her mother.
 She began performing in local clubs, taking the stage name Bobbie Gentry from the 1952 film Ruby Gentry, about a young southern girl born into poverty but determined to make it in high society.

 At the age of 22, Gentry recorded "Mississippi Delta," a country-fried homage to her homeland.
 The b-side to the track was the Gentry-penned "Ode to Billie Joe."
-The eerie song was a smash hit in the U.S. and Europe.
-The track spent four weeks at No. 1 on the Billboard Hot 100 chart.
-Gentry's 1967 album, Ode to Billie Joe, knocked The Beatles' Sgt.
+The eerie song was an American and European smash hit.
+The track spent four weeks at number one on the Billboard Hot 100 chart.
+Gentry's album, Ode to Billie Joe was released by Capitol Records in 1967.
+It knocked The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band from its 15-week reign in the No. 1 spot on the Billboard 200.
 The song even landed her three Grammy Awards, including Best New Artist.

 Gentry called the song her "strongest statement for women's lib."

 She was also a born entertainer.
 Her sultry, smoky voice and smooth-as-molasses stage presence commanded every room she played, as evidenced in her performance of the swampy cajun number "Niki Hoeky."